odin-lang/odin-lang.org/content/docs/overview.md

 ```

 * **#align**
 This tag can be applied to a struct or union.
 This tag in form `#align N` specifies the struct's alignment to N bytes.
-It's field will remain in source-order.
+Its fields will remain in source-order.
 ```odin
 Foo :: struct #align 4 {
     b: bool,